Subaru-PFS/ics_cobraOps/python/ics/cobraOps/README.md

 In the future we can have a `NetflowTargetSelector` subclass that selects targets based on the Netflow algorithm.

-## CollisionSimulator2.py
+## CollisionSimulator.py

-Defines the `CollisionSimulator2` class.
+Defines the `CollisionSimulator` class.
 This class is used to simulate a PFS observation for a given `Bench` instance and a `TargetGroup` instance (one target for each cobra, the result of running an specific `TargetSelector`).

 # Utility modules